osstech-jp/ldapcon2015/paper.md

 # Data Structure
 First, We had to choice data structure either plain structure such as back-bdb or hierarchical structure such as back-hdb.
-If we choice a plain structure, sub scope search are fast but modrdn and add operations need some cost.
+If we choice a plain structure, sub scope search is fast but modrdn and add operations need some cost.
 If we choice a hierarchical structure, modrdn is fast but lookup and add operations need some cost.

 ![Plain structure vs Hierarchical structure](figure/plain_vs_hierarchical.eps)